 You will receive your Certificate (if you have not already received it through the post) or congratulatory letter as part of the ceremony proceedings.
-For students who choose not to attend the graduation ceremonies, certificates will be posted out by recorded delivery to your permanent address that you have recorded on yiur student record at the time of posting, unless stated otherwise when you declined your place at the ceremonies, after the ceremonies.
-Those who have an outstanding debt with the University will not receive their certificate until such time as this debt has been paid, this applies if a payment arrangement is in place.
+For students who choose not to attend the graduation ceremonies, certificates will be posted out by recorded delivery after the ceremonies to your permanent address that you have recorded on your student record at the time of posting, unless stated otherwise when you declined your place at the ceremonies.
+Those who have an outstanding debt with the University will not receive their certificate until such time as this debt has been paid, this still applies if a payment arrangement is in place.

 If you would like to collect your certificate or nominate a friend to collect on your behalf, please email firstname.lastname@example.org with your Pnumber, name and course so that an appointment can be made for collection.

 Why do I have to pay for my guests’ tickets?
 Shouldn’t they be free?

 DMU stages graduation ceremonies which are among the best in the country and which last summer received a 97% satisfaction rating from graduating students.

 All graduating students attend free of charge.
 We have charged for guest tickets to attend graduation since 1998.
 In 2016 we reduced the price of tickets to £15 when we brought the ceremonies ‘home’ onto campus even though this increased the costs significantly.
 We are pleased to have held the guest price at the same level this year, a price which is comparable to other universities, and one which we believe offers good value for money given the very high standard of experience our ceremonies offer.
 It should be noted that the costs of holding the ceremonies are only partially met by the sale of tickets.